Abba Goold Woolson

 Abba Goold Woolson (Goold; April 30, 1838 – February 6, 1921) was a 19th-century American teacher, author, and poet from Maine.
-Woolson published several volumes, including: Women in American Society (1873); Dress Reform (1874); Browsing Among Books (1881); and George Eliot and Her Heroines (1887).
+She published several volumes, including: Women in American Society (1873); Dress Reform (1874); Browsing Among Books (1881); and George Eliot and Her Heroines (1887).
+Woolson taught and lectured on various topics.

 Early life and education

 Abba Louisa Goold was born in Windham, Maine, April 30, 1838, at the old homestead at Windham, 10 miles from Portland, Maine.
 The second of seven children, she was the daughter of Hon.
 William Goold, who was recognized in Portland as an authority on matters which concern its local history.
 He served for years as an active member, and as corresponding secretary, of the Maine Historical Society.
 He was the author of several leading papers, and of a large volume entitled Portland in the Past, published in that city in 1886.
 For two years, he represented the Portland district in the State Legislature as senator, with a previous service of two years as representative.

 Her family lived in Windham for four generations, her great-grandfather, Benjamin Goold —a native of Kittery, Maine— having moved there from Portland (then Falmouth) in 1774.
 He served as town treasurer; his son Nathan was justice of the peace and represented the town in the Massachusetts Legislature, when Maine was a province of that state, and was made captain of the military company raised in Gorham and Windham for service in the War of 1812.
 The family had a private burial ground on a nearby ridge bearing the name of "Happy Hill".
 Several generations of Goolds are buried there.

 Woolson's education was received in the several grades of the Portland public schools, and she graduated from the Girls' High School in 1856, as valedictorian of her class.